keerthika1921/keerthika1921/README.md

 I’m looking to collaborate on innovative projects!

 ## 📫 How to Reach Me
-Feel free to contact me via [your preferred contact method].
+Feel free to contact me via email keerthikapakkir.meet@gmail.com